checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 set the maximum number of parallel project builds to be 3/4 of the actual number of CPU cores on your machine.

-LLVM/clang have some tests that depend on using Unix line ending conventions (line feeds only).
+LLVM/clang have some tests that depend on using UNIX line ending conventions (line feeds only).
 This means that the sources you will be working with need to end with line feeds.
 Visual Studio preserves line endings for files, so this should work fine most of the time.
 If you are creating a file, you will